richburroughs/what-oncall-does-to-us/slides.md

 # To summarize the studies

-- The uncertainty of being on-call is impactful, even if there are no incidents
+- The uncertainty of being on-call can be impactful, even if there are no incidents
 - Mental detachment can help with recovery
 - Being on-call interferes more with some people's lives than others